Gimme some zzz’s: Perimenopause and Sleep

 • Track your cycles.
 I’ve said it before, but because I use the Clue app, I know when I should be ovulating and when to expect my next period.
 I’ve learned, too, and have heard from many other women, that sleep patterns can change during your cycle.
 I know to expect 1-2 nights of very early wakings per month, no matter what I do.
 They always happen a week or so before my upcoming period and I’ve learned to notice them, get out of bed and start the day.
 That’s often when I’m writing to you!
 I feel less stressed about these days because they are predictable and I know my good sleep will return soon.

 • Alcohol.
 Ugh.
 I love a glass of wine at the end of the day but studies consistently show, I hear it daily in my practice and experience it personally that drinking even a small amount disrupts sleep.
-Your sleep is lighter and you are more likely to wake in the night with trouble getting back to sleep (the 3 am wake up!).
+Your sleep is lighter and you are more likely to wake in the night with trouble getting back to sleep (the 3 am wake-up!).
 I also hear from women that when they tune in to this one factor, they notice an increase in night sweats and sometimes disturbing heart palpitations and anxiety on nights they drink.
 For some reason that I do not understand, red wine is the worst offender.
 Again, ugh…

 • Caffeine will disturb your sleep.
 Try not to ingest any (coffee, green or black teas, energy drinks, chocolate) after 2pm.